-New loan applications were at the highest level in our 47 years history in both value and volume.
-New Members joined on-line, from all parts of Australia, attracted by competitive rates and our 5 star ratings from Canstar.
+New loan applications and fundings were at the highest level in our 48 years history in both value and volume.
+We continued with the development and delivery of a range of products and services, which represent good value to our Members.
+In particular, the introduction of our suite of Fixed Rate loans ensured retention of existing Members and attraction of new Members who joined online, from all parts of Australia, attracted by competitive rates and our 5 star ratings from Canstar.